 Find tee shirts, mugs and other Plantrama gear at our TeePublic store.
-The Classic Tees are printed front and back (small image on the front) and the other styles are usually front only.
+The Classic Tees are printed front and back (small image on the front) and the other styles are either back or front only.
 To see assorted women’s styles, click (within the store) on one of the designs that are titled Front and choose “women’s” as the type of shirt – you will be shown a selection of fits and necklines.
+Note that the women’s tend to run small!

 Books by Ellen Zachos and C.L.
 Fornari